 Other Data: Contains information that is relevant to your model but not used by the model during simulation.
 Use this section to store reference information such as data that describe physical equipment and processes that are represented by your model.

 This section can store almost any built-in or custom class or data type.
 See Invalid Other Data Classes for more information.

 To create, modify, and view the entries in a data dictionary, use the Model Explorer.
-For more information, see Edit and Manage Workspace Variables Used by Models and View and Revert Changes to Dictionary Data.
+For more information, see Create, Edit, and Manage Workspace Variables and View and Revert Changes to Dictionary Data.